 Financial aid is available to help students finance their college education.
-Through coordination with federal, state, and other agencies, assistance is available through grants, loans, student employment, scholarships, and sponsorships.
-All students who possess a high school diploma, high school equivalent diploma (GED) or have successfully completed at least six college credits may apply for financial aid.
-The financial aid staff at Northeast lowa Community College are pleased to answer questions, provide information, and assist students so they may achieve their educational goals.
+Through coordination with federal, state and other agencies, assistance is available through grants, loans, student employment, scholarships and sponsorships.
+All students who possess a high school diploma, high school equivalent diploma (GED) may apply for financial aid.
+The financial aid staff at Northeast lowa Community College is pleased to answer questions, provide information and assist students so they may achieve their educational goals.

-The Financial Aid Office sends announcements and notifications regarding satisfactory academic progress, loans, awards, and other important financial aid information via the student's college email account.
-It is the student's responsibility to read their college email on a regular basis.
+The Financial Aid Office sends announcements and notifications regarding satisfactory academic progress, loans, awards and other important financial aid information via the student's College email account.
+It is the student's responsibility to read their College email on a regular basis.
+Students also have the option to receive text messages regarding their financial aid via the student's NICC Xpress "My Cruiser Alert".